hogg101/MikroTik-base-config/readme.md

 7. **/interface/list**
 Add lists you can use to group interfaces into.
 These groups will make firewall rules easier to manage.
 8. **/interface/list/member**
 Add interfaces to your lists.
 Because we’re using VLANs we don’t need to add every interface on the bridge, we only need to add the VLANs to lists.
-If using a PPPoE client don’t forget to add it to the WAN group otherwise it won’t be firewalled.
+If using a PPPoE client don’t forget to add it to the WAN group otherwise it won’t be firewalled or have NAT.

 ## Services & Addresses